kalinchih/aws-kinesis-study/README.md

 ## Logging

-`tm.raftel.util.aws_kinesis` leverages log4j (v1) to output JSON format info, error, system logs.
+`k0.util.aws_kinesis` leverages log4j (v1) to output JSON format info, error, system logs.
 - Logs:
   - info logs:
-    - logs which are logged by `tm.raftel.util.aws_kinesis`
+    - logs which are logged by `k0.util.aws_kinesis`
     - only contain info level logs
   - error logs:
-    - logs which are logged by `tm.raftel.util.aws_kinesis`
+    - logs which are logged by `k0.util.aws_kinesis`
     - contain warn, error and fatal logs
   - system logs:
     - logs which are logged by 3rd party libraries such as KCL

-The logging configuration file is in `/resources/{phase}/tm.raftel.util.aws_kinesis-log4j.xml`.
+The logging configuration file is in `/resources/{phase}/k0.util.aws_kinesis-log4j.xml`.
 You can toggle this library to write info log by KinesisConsumerConfig.setEnableInfoLog()